-In most cases of Bell’s palsy, only facial muscle weakness occurs and the facial paralysis is temporary.
-Most cases resolve with two to three weeks.
-Approximately 80 percent of cases are resolved within three months.
+In most cases of Bell’s palsy, only facial muscle weakness occurs, and the facial paralysis is temporary.
+Most cases resolve in two to three weeks.
+Approximately 80% of cases resolve within three months.
 However, some cases persist.

 The exact cause of Bell’s palsy is not known.
-Viral and immune disorders are often implicated as a cause for this disorder.
+Viral and immune disorders are often suggested as a cause for this disorder.
 There may also be an inherited tendency toward developing Bell’s palsy.
 Symptoms develop due to deficiency of blood supply and pressure on the 7th cranial nerve as a result of nerve swelling.

-Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
-All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.
+Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office:

 TTY: (866) 411-1010

 Some current clinical trials also are posted on the following page on the NORD website:

 For information about clinical trials sponsored by private sources, contact: